jessegoodier/NGINX-Ansible-Controller-Workshop/1-Workshop_Config_Guide.md

     2.  curl localhost/time2
     3.  curl localhost (run it several times to see the round robin)
     4.  curl -k https://localhost/ (to test https is working)
+    5.  you can also test using the public IP of your VM in a browser
-40. Remove your app by removing the component first, then the app.
+40. Remove your app by removing the components first, then the app.

 ## Configure API Management